Starburst candy dragonfly

 Since I’m STILL in a borrowed kitchen (3 weeks has turned into 3 months.
 Who knew buying a house would be so hard?)
 I decided to experiment with super-easy-quick sweet things rather than coat our hosts’ kitchen with flour and sugar.
 These Springy Starburst dragonfly cookie and cupcake toppers made from store-bought candy took me no time at all.
 Very kid friendly, too!
 Use them to top cupcakes, frosted cookies, cakes, or, as I did, store-bought cookies.

-to make oh so easy dragonfly toppers
+to make easy dragonfly cookie or cupcake toppers

 you will need: